Edge of Impact: Plot

-While Tin-Tin (voiced by Christine Finn) keeps Casey out of way – taking him scuba diving in search of a rare marine mammal – Jeff dispatches Scott, Virgil and Alan (Shane Rimmer, David Holliday and Matt Zimmerman) in Thunderbirds 1 and 2.
-Reaching the tower, the brothers use the Booster Mortar pod vehicle (a mobile cannon) to fire two Low Altitude Escape Harnesses (similar to jet packs) through the window of the control room.
-Putting on the devices, Jim and Stan lift off from the tower seconds before it collapses and land safely nearby.
-The Tracys discover the homing device and alert the authorities to the presence of a saboteur.
-The Hood is driving away in a van when he is pursued by police.
-Desperate to escape, he crashes a diversion, mistaking it for a police roadblock, and speeds off the end of a demolished bridge, plunging into the river below.
+As a diversionary tactic to enable the rescue to take place, Tin-Tin keeps Casey out of the way – taking him scuba diving under the pretext of searching for a rare marine mammal, the water mamba.
+Meanwhile, Jeff dispatches Scott, Virgil and Alan in Thunderbirds 1 and 2.
+Reaching the tower, the brothers use the Booster Mortar pod vehicle (a mobile cannon) to fire two Low Altitude Escape Harnesses jet packs through the window of the control cabin.
+Donning the harnesses, Jim and Stan lift off from the tower seconds before it collapses and land safely nearby.
+Virgil finds the homing device and contacts the police.
+A patrol car spots the Hood's van and gives chase.
+The Hood drives though a diversion, mistaking it for a police roadblock, and flies straight off the end of a collapsed bridge, plunging into the river below.
 Bron, furious that the sabotages have been exposed, berates the Hood over the van's radio.

-The Thunderbirds return to base unseen by Casey, whom Tin-Tin has not yet brought back from diving.
-After coming ashore, Casey is delighted to learn that International Rescue have solved the mystery of the Red Arrow disasters and he has been reinstated as project leader.
-Still happily unaware of the Tracys' true identities, he thanks the family before departing in his jet plane.
+The Thunderbirds return to base unseen by Casey, allowing Tin-Tin to bring him back from diving.
+Casey is delighted to learn that International Rescue have solved the mystery of the Red Arrow disasters and he has been reinstated at World Space Control and is to resume the Red Arrow tests.
+None the wiser about the Tracys' secret activities, he departs.

+Regular voice cast

 Production

-"Edge of Impact" is the only episode featuring The Hood in which his schemes do not involve trying to uncover the technical secrets of the Thunderbird machines, or otherwise targeting International Rescue.
+"Edge of Impact" is the only episode featuring The Hood in which his schemes do not involve trying to uncover the technical secrets of the Thunderbird machines or otherwise targeting International Rescue.
 Instead, his only aim is to destroy the Red Arrow project.
+He gives his codename as "Six-Seven-One" when he contracts General Bron.
+The puppet for Tim Casey had previously appeared as a bank executive in "Vault of Death".
 The miniature model representing The Hood's van previously appeared as reporter Ned Cook's news van in "Terror in New York City".

 Red Arrow was inspired by the North American X-15 and Lockheed NF-104A.
-The filming model, designed by effects assistant Mike Trim, incorporated parts from a Saab Draken model aircraft kit.
+The filming model, designed by effects assistant Mike Trim, incorporated parts from a Saab 35 Draken model aircraft kit.
 Trim also designed the British Telecommunication TV tower.

 The incidental music was recorded on 18 June 1965 with a 25-member band.